 - 1 year membership (November 15th to November 14th)

 - The opportunity to be judged at ACA-sanctioned events

-- 1 vote at the Annual General Meeting
+- Participation & possibly a vote at the Annual General Meeting

 - Access to training opportunities for your coaches and athletes such as certifications, conferences and clinics